lastcoolnameleft/kubernetes-workshop/ssh-to-host.md

 ## Assumptions

 * [The SSH Public key has been installed for your user on the Agent host](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/vmaccess#update-ssh-key)
+* [You have jq installed](https://stedolan.github.io/jq/) Not vital, but makes the last step easier to understand.

 ## Install an SSH Server